schneik80/FusionAdoptabot/README.md

-#FusionAdoptabot
+# FusionAdoptabot
 ----

-This is an adaptation of Printrbot's adoptabot original design.
+This is an adaptation of Printrbot's Adoptabot original design (https://www.brookdrumm.com/3dprinters1).

-This adaptation, removes printerbot's proprietary parts.
+This Adaptation, removes Printerbot proprietary parts.
 * Hotend is replaced with E3D V6 All metal hotend
 * Extruder is an E3D Titan
 * The bed sensor is a BLtouch